TolgaKara/tolgakara/README.md

 ### Hi, I am Tolga 👋🏻 👨🏻‍💻

-## I am a Developer and Teacher
+## I am a Developer and I like to teach programming

-- 🔭 I’m currently working on a GitHub Course and on a jobplatform application
+- 🔭 I’m currently working on a Agency Platform
-- 🌱 I’m currently learning TypeScript, Github Actions and VueJS
+- 🌱 I’m currently learning State Management and TailwindCSS
 - 👯 I’m looking to collaborate on application which can help the customer to easily manage there life
-- ⚡ Fun fact: I love to play Chess and I am a cat person
+- ⚡ Fun fact: I love to play ♟️ Chess and I am a 🐱 cat person

 ### 💬 Connect with me: